An Insider’s Guide to Investing in Niseko

 Of course, wherever you choose to purchase is based on personal preference.
 However, we would recommend somewhere near to the resort’s inter-resort bus or a property with shuttle service as one of your top priorities.

-2. What are the costs involved in investing?
+2. What are the costs involved in investing in Niseko?

 The purchase of a condo in Niseko may not set you back as much as a five-bed chalet under the Matterhorn.
 However, there are certainly additional fees that you need to watch out for.